The Registration Process

 • Contracts and Administration. (optional)

-Engineering Registration Candidate Written Examination
+Engineering Registration Written Examination

 Where the Board recommends that a Candidate be evaluated by way of a written examination, the candidate shall be so advised.
 The Candidate will be provided with a dossier detailing the format, guidelines and duration of the examination at least four (4) weeks prior to the date of the examination